ComPWA/ComPWA-legacy/doc/index.rst

 Common Partial-Wave-Analysis Framework (ComPWA)
 ===============================================

+.. warning:: **This C++ project is deprecated.** ComPWA has migrated to several Python projects and has become an organisation.
+Go to `compwa-org.rtfd.io
+  <https://compwa-org.rtfd.io>`_ for an overview of the new projects.

 Welcome to the class documentation of ComPWA!

 These pages are useful if you are working on the C++ backend of the ComPWA